k77torpedo/ForgeAndUnity/README.md

 ```
 You can setup the names for each `NetworkBehavior` in the `NetworkBehaviorList` of the `NodeManager`.

-## Create a NetworkBehavior in a specific NetworkScene on another Server
+## Create a NetworkBehavior in a NetworkScene on another Server
 Instantiating a new `NetworkBehavior` on another server is very similar to instantiating it locally as shown below:
 ```
 // Instantiate a new NetworkBehavior in a NetworkScene on another Node